SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ### Tab *Voice Control*

 On this tab, you can configure the voice control support of Simulator Controller.
-Voice output is used by Jona, the [Virtual Race Engineer](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer), to give you crucial information during a race.
-But Simulator Controller also supports voice input to give you complete hands free control over all possible commands.
+Voice output is used by Jona, the [Virtual Race Engineer](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer) and Cato, the [Virtual Race Strategist](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist), to give you crucial information during a session.
+Jona and Ctato also support voice recognition, thereby allowing you a full interactive dialog with your race assistants.
+And, last but not least, Simulator Controller also supports voice input to give you complete hands free control over all possible commands.
 These commands can be configured in the [*Controller* tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-controller) tab below.

-Jona also supports voice recognition, thereby allowing you a full interactive dialog with your race engineer.
+Voice output generation is built into the Windows operating system, but you might have to install (additional) voices depending on the Windows isntallation and language packs you have.

+#### Installation of additional Voices

+Almost every Windows installation already has builtin support for voice generation (called TTS, aka text-to-speech).
+If you want to install more voices (and Jona and Cato will use all of them according to the configured language), you might want to install some additional packages.
+Depending on your Windows license you can do this on the windows settings dialog as described in the [Microsoft documentation](https://support.microsoft.com/en-us/office/how-to-download-text-to-speech-languages-for-windows-10-d5a6b612-b3ae-423f-afa5-4f6caf1ec5d3) ([German version](https://support.microsoft.com/de-de/office/herunterladen-von-text-zu-sprache-sprachen-f%C3%BCr-windows-10-d5a6b612-b3ae-423f-afa5-4f6caf1ec5d3)).
+The current language support of zhe race assistants comes with translations for English and German, as these are the languages supported by Simulator Controller out of the box.
+Therefore I recommend to install voices for these languages at least.

+#### Installation of Speech Recognition Libraries

+The installation of the voice recognition engine sometimes needs a little bit more effort.
+Simulator Controller relies on the speech recognition runtime from Microsoft, which is not necessarily part of a Windows standard distribution.
+You can check this in your settings dialog as well.
+If you do not have any voice recognition capabilities available, you can use the installer provided for your convenience in the *Utilities\3rd party* folder, as long you have a 64-bit Windows installation.
+Please install the runtime first and the two provided language packs for English and German afterwards.
+Alternatively you can download the necessary installation files from [this site at Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=16789).

+After installing the language packs, it might be necessary to unblock the recognizer DLLs of Jona, which are provided in the *Binaries* folder.
+Windows might have blocked these DLLs for security reasons, because you downloaded it from a non-trusted location.
+You will find a little Powershell script in the *Utilities* folder, which you can copy to the *Binaries* folder and execute it there with Administrator privileges.
+These are the commands, which need be executed:

+	takeown.exe /F . /R /D N
+	Get-ChildItem -Path '.' -Recurse | Unblock-File

+Note: Since the time for offline voice recognition is almost over, a future version of Jona will use Google, Amazon or Azure services for voice recognition.
+But this might be a pay per use kind of service.

+After you have sucessfully installaed all the necessary support packages, we can come back to the configuration of the voice capabilities.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%207.JPG)